 Be aware of important dates

 If you’re new to Medicare, you can enroll anytime during the 3 months before your 65th birthday, your birthday month and the 3 months after your 65th birthday.
+Some people may qualify before age 65 due to illness or disability.

-If you want to change from Original Medicare to a Medicare Advantage plan—or vice versa—the Medicare Advantage and prescription drug plan Annual Election Period starts Oct.
+If you want to change from Original Medicare to a Medicare Advantage plan—or vice versa—the Medicare Advantage and Prescription drug plan Annual Election Period starts Oct.
 15 and ends Dec.
 7.

 There is also an Open Enrollment Period just for Medicare Advantage members.
 It runs each year from Jan.
 1 through March 31.
 During this time, you can switch to another Medicare Advantage plan or return to Original Medicare.
 Outside of the Annual Election Period and Open Enrollment Period, you would need to qualify for what’s called a Special Election Period to enroll in a new plan.